Nyvyme/bfcomp/README.md

 $ ./bfcomp file [stack size]
 ```

 `out.S` file will be generated.
-You compile it with GCC or CLang or (G)AS.
+Compile it with GCC, CLang or (G)AS.